thabnir/LangSonic/README.md

 # LangSonic 🎙️

+Try out the model on the [LangSonic Website](https://lit-mesa-88597-fe23f01307fc.herokuapp.com/).

 ## Overview

 LangSonic is a reliable Convolutional Neural Network (CNN) model designed for rapid spoken-language classification.
 It processes audio files into log-mel spectrograms to accurately identify the language within.